-The consolidated financial statements comprise the financial statements of Variscan Mines Limited (Variscan or the Company) and its subsidiaries (collectively, the Group) as at 30 June each year.
+The consolidated financial statements comprise the financial statements of Variscan Mines Limited (Variscan or the Company) and its subsidiaries as at 30 June each year.
 The financial statements of subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies.